mas-bandwidth/netcode/STANDARD.md

 ## General Conventions

-All data in netcode.io protocol is serialized in a binary format.
+All data in the netcode.io protocol is serialized in a binary format.

 Integer values are serialized in little endian byte order.